THU-luvision/GigaVision_Evaluation/readme.md

 Evaluation codes for Detection are coming soon.

 ## GigaTrajectory
-Evaluation codes for MVS are coming soon.
+Evaluation codes for Trajectory are coming soon.